 To view the live stream of service please click the link www.facebook.com/myersmortuary and scroll to the post section of the page, the video will appear at 10 a.m. on Saturday, June 27, 2020

-To send flowers to the family or plant a tree in memory of Thelma & Roland Schramm, please visit our floral store.
+To send flowers to Thelma & Roland Schramm's family, please visit our floral store.